percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/backup_scenarios/incremental_backup.rst

   $ xtrabackup --backup --target-dir=/data/backups/inc1 \
   --incremental-basedir=/data/backups/base

-The :file:`/data/backups/inc1/` directory should now contain delta files, such as :file:`ibdata1.delta` and :file:`test/table1.ibd.delta`.
+The `/data/backups/inc1/` directory should now contain delta files, such as `ibdata1.delta` and `test/table1.ibd.delta`.
 These represent the changes since the ``LSN 1626007``.
-If you examine the :file:`xtrabackup_checkpoints` file in this directory, you should see similar content to the following:
+If you examine the `xtrabackup_checkpoints` file in this directory, you should see similar content to the following:

 .. code-block:: text